 Unexpected ACM Finds

-Where an unexpected find occurs involving the suspected presence of ACM the following applies:
+Where an unexpected find occurs involving the suspected presence of ACM during work that is not being conducted under ACM removal processes, the following applies:

 • Area must be barricaded and signposted (refer to above section)